smahboob/dipConnect/README.md

 Date: July 20
 Starting on Video 9
-Posts page is implemented, need to improve functionatlity and looks
+Posts page is implemented, need to improve functionatlity and looks Update main.html for posts home
+Created two new views, PostUpdate and PostDelete, takes a primary key both and check for authentic user to delete or update Continue work on Vide 10 next time

 ## Related links: